Manta-Network/docs/docs/guides/MantaSigner.md

 ## Recovering an Existing Account

-If for some reason you forgot the password you chose during account creation, you deleted your account or you are using a new device, you can recover your account using the secret recovery phrase provided during account creation.
+If for you forgot the password you chose during account creation, or you deleted your account, or you are using a new device, you can recover your account using the secret recovery phrase provided during account creation.

 If you forgot your password you can click `Forgot Password?` on the Sign In page.
 If you already have an existing wallet, you can choose `I already have a wallet` on the account creation page.